Blagden1786/Participatory-Budgeting-with-multiple-resources/source code/README.md

 Some tests - for some reason (memory leak in python 3.12 or linux?) - don't work on the Batch compute system on the DCS machines, please do not use it.

 Files:
+The files included here are .txt files as in accordance with the submission guidance on <https://warwick.ac.uk/fac/sci/dcs/teaching/material/cs310/components/final/submission/>.
+When converting them to .py, make sure the file has the same name.

 - main.py - Location for running the code.
 - setup.py - Classes for the election.
-M\_\_\_\_\_ is the multi-resource version of the class provided in the pabutools library.
+M_____ is the multi-resource version of the class provided in the pabutools library.
 - parser.py - Parser to convert the elections into ```(Minstance, Profile)``` pairs.
 (Edited form of the parser provided here <https://pabulib.org/code>)
 - rules.py - The different voting rules (rho-calculations.py contains additional subroutines).
+The code was written before EES was named, the name used in the code is 'exchange rates'.
 - analysis.py - Useful functions for analysing the results.
 - experiments.py - The tests and experiments that can be run.
+- system.py - A framework for creating an election and finding out the results of Greedy, multi-MES and EES.
+- outcomes.txt - A text file that stores the outcomes of the experiments that are run.

 Running an experiment

+- Download some elections from <https://pabulib.org/> and save them in a folder.
 - Set the seed in the ```if __name__ == 'name':``` code block.
 The seed was randomly generated as 53.
 The results in the paper use this.
 Depending on the tests run, results may differ.

 In main.py, in the function batch_run add an experiment to run: